 top of page

-Pound earned an AB in Political Economy at Harvard, and then earned a PhD in Economics at Yale, focusing on financial market efficiency and the market for corproate control.
-He spent a decade on the Harvard faculty and two years at the Securities and Exchange Commission, where he helped, through research and policy proposals, to lead the development of modern activist public equity investing.
-He advocated also for more engaged, expert, value-focused boards, and better, deeper partnership between boards and CEOs.
-He advised numerous Fortune 50 CEOs and boards during periods of governance conflict and crisis, and helped investors, including the largest American institutions, develop agendas and straategies for active engagement with companies.
-He spoke on governance reform at leading universities, US and foreign government bodies, and policy organizations, including the World Economic Forum in Davos.
+Pound advocated for more engaged, expert, value-focused boards and a free market for corporate control.
+He advised Fortune 50 CEOs and boards on value creation, shareholder engagement, and leadership and board transitions.
+He developed takeover and takeover defense strategies and mediated controversies and conflicts between large companies and activist investors.
+He spoke on governance reform at leading universities, US and foreign government bodies and policy organizations, including the World Economic Forum in Davos.
 His research appeared in a spectrum of leading publications including The Journal of Finance, The Journal of Financial Economics, The Journal of Law and Economics, The Harvard Business Review, The New York Times, and The Wall Street Journal,

 bottom of page